 Tweet your friends, fan and followers know that your linked up and ask them to visit your linked up postI just joined the Top of the World Style #linkup party.
 Check it out and visit my linked post.
 Thank you for your support.
 Click To Tweet

 Today’s featured awardees are Emma, Martina Berg, .

 Your favorite post was Emma’s post with her statement orange coat and snake print skirt.
 She is the blogger at Style Splash.
 It’s so cool to wear color when all others wear black, brown or gray in winter!
 Don’t you think so too?
 Want to know more about building an awesome coat wardrobe?

 My favorite post was Cheryl’s report about her 48 hours visit of the city of lights.
 Cheryl is the lifestyle blogger at Cheryl Shops.
 I enjoyed seeing her great photos of places I had visited more than 25 years ago.
 I also love her cool sightseeing outfits.
 You can find more sightseeing outfit inspirations at the link.

-Martina Berg, the instagrammer at When the Girls Rule won the Top of the World Style Winner feature.
+Martina Berg won the Top of the World Style Winner feature.
 Julie is a 50 year old Midwestern Mom getting her sass back!
 When she emerged from the black-hole of motherhood, she felt she had to learn how to dress for her age, comfort, style, budget and new midlife apple-shape body.
 And, yes, it is just accidental that her top matches the color of the clothing item featured in this post. 😉

 Congrats Ladies!
 Download your award logo and post it in your sidebar or on your award or featured page.